Beijing U5: Beijing EU5 Plus (2021)

 The all-electric Beijing EU5 received a facelift that debuted during the 2021 Auto Shanghai under a new name called the EU5 Plus.
-The facelift sports a charging port that now resides in a front fender instead of the front fascia.
+The facelift sports a charging port that now resides on the front left fender compared to the previous EU5 which had the charging port located on the nose under the bonnet.
 Further design tweaks are in line with the U5 Plus petrol-powered version facelift, which are in the areas of the trunk lid, slimmer taillights, and C-shaped headlights with rounded details.
 The EU5 Plus cabin features two touchscreens, redesigned seats, restyled steering wheel, air deflectors, and HVAC.